wei-efrei-2k17/wei-efrei-2k17.github.io/backoffice.md

 # AdopteUnFillot's Backoffice

 AdopteUnFillot use Laravel 5.4 with Backpack to provide the Backoffice.
+The backoffice is at `/admin/`

 ## Getting started